Dulma-mora/Dulma-mora/README.md

 ## Hola! :)

-<h4 align="left">My name is Dulce María Montero Rasgado, and I'm a Master's student in Bioinformatics for Computational Genomics at Politecnico di Milano, Italy </h4>
+<h4 align="left">I'm Dulce María Montero, and I'm a Master's student in Bioinformatics for Computational Genomics at Politecnico di Milano, Italy </h4>

 <br>